itsnubix/react-native-video-controls/README.md

 You should also provide your own onEnd prop to the component so it knows what to do when a video ends playback.

 ## Installation
-Run `npm install --save react-native-video react-native-video-controls`
+Run `npm install --save react-native-video-controls`

-Install [rnpm](https://github.com/rnpm/rnpm) and run `rnpm link react-native-video`
+Then run `react-native link react-native-video`

 ## Usage
 The `<VideoPlayer>` component follows the API of the `<Video>` component at [react-native-video](https://github.com/react-native-community/react-native-video).
 It also takes a number of additional props which are outlined in the [API](#api) section.